 As rhythm and imagery are to verse, so parallelism and paradox are to prose, a principle of musical symmetry and a principle of conceptual difference, dissimilarity of meaning and similarity of sound.
 Thus the Bible, Johnson or Wilde.

-A witty paradox belies what it seems to assume, a profound one belies what our received views assume.
+A witty paradox belies what it pretends to take for granted.
+A profound paradox belies what our received views take for granted.